I LOVE Christmas stockings.

 Here’s what our children generally get in their stockings on Christmas morning:

-In the meantime, I’d love to hear what you put in stockings!
+I’d love to hear what you put in stockings!

 Photos by Heather Mildenstein